VictorKoenders/pixelflut/README.md

 # Modes

-The server currently supports 3 modes.
-They are listed below, ranging from the slowest to the fastest mode.
+The server currently supports 5 modes.

 ## threadpool
 In this mode, the server starts up a thread for each logical core on your machine (as determined by [num_cpus::get](https://docs.rs/num_cpus/latest/num_cpus/fn.get.html)).
 The number of cores can be optionally configured with a `-c N` flag.